 3. How do police make a drugged driving case?

 Unlike with DUI of alcohol, California has no per se limit for the blood concentration of drugs.
-Cases rely on police officers’ judgment that a motorist is impaired by the drug.
+Cases rely on police officers’ judgment that you are impaired by the drug.

 Some police officers have special training in drug recognition.
 These drug recognition experts play a significant role in DUID investigations.
 To gauge impairment, they: